ai-folks/saola/README.md

 conversation = Convo(OpenAIGPT4(api_key=input("OpenAI API Key: ")))

 # Context to run server processes in a "no hang up" mode
-additional_context = """Remember to run server processes in a "no hang up" mode."""

-# Update the conversation context
-conversation.update_context(additional_context)
+conversation.system << 'Use Canadian spelling of words in this conversation.'

-# Continue the conversation loop with the new context
+# Start the conversation loop with the new context
 conversation.loop()
 ```

-By using `update_context()`, you ensure that your assistant's responses and actions take into account this specific directive throughout the interaction.

 ### Assistant With A Custom Interface